tiagoavcosta25/LAPR3/Readme.md

 - v_wind is the wind speed
 - α is the angle formed between the wind speed and the air/drone speed pair.

 and then we added both speeds to know what was the effective speed.

 ![TotalSpeed](PhysicFormulas/TotalSpeed.svg)

-In our work, in order to make it more similiar to reality, instead of using a constant speed, we've used a
+With the speed calculated, we have to use the following formula:

 ![Force](PhysicFormulas/DroneMovingForce.svg)

+**where**

+- W is the total mass (drone+payload)
+- Cd is the drag coefficient
+- A is the drone's frontal area
+- b is the drone's width
+- ρ is the air density
+- v is the total velocity calculated in the step before.

+that adds the parasitic drag and the induced drag.

 ![PowerLevantamento](PhysicFormulas/LiftingPower.svg)